There’s no required waiting period for intercourse after delivery, though most health care experts recommend you wait

 If you think breastfeeding is affecting your sex drive, it’s important to know this is normal.
 Between hormonal changes and lifestyle interruptions after a baby’s arrival, your libido may peak and fall for a period.
 In time, your sex drive should return to what it was before the arrival of your baby.

 Breastfeeding can be a natural form of birth control.
 This is known as the lactational amenorrhea method (LAM).
-If used properly, breastfeeding can be effective at preventing pregnancy within the first six months after the baby’s delivery.
+If used properly, breastfeeding can be

 However, it’s not as simple as it sounds.
 LAM requires a very precise method.
 First, you must have a baby who is less than 6 months old.
 Second, you must exclusively breastfeed your infant, with feedings at least every four to six hours apart.
 If you use formula or solid foods in addition to breastfeeding, this method won’t work.
 Lastly, if you’ve had a period since childbirth, this method is no longer effective.